 To draw from a model for organizing information that is incongruous with any military paradigm (e.g., JPP or PMESSI-PT, which considers political, military, economic, social, information, infrastructure, physical environment, and time factors), consider the story of the "Celestial Emporium of Benevolent Knowledge."
-Created by Jorge Luis Borges, it describes a fictitious taxonomy of animals that was later referenced by Michel Foucault in his book The Order of Things.32 Borges tells the story of an ancient Chinese encyclopedia created by the emperor, with strict orders that the entire society must adhere to these categories for all animals.
-Categories included "those belonging to the Emperor, embalmed ones, suckling pigs, stray dogs, those included in this classification, those that the vase, those drawn with a very fine camelhair brush" and "mermaids, fabled ones and trained ones."33 Readers might react with a value assessment that PMESSI-PT "makes sense" and is "scientifically sound" while the Chinese emporium model is utter nonsense.
+Created by Jorge Luis Borges, it describes a fictitious taxonomy of animals that was later referenced by Michel Foucault in his book The Order of Things.
+Borges tells the story of an ancient Chinese encyclopedia created by the emperor, with strict orders that the entire society must adhere to these categories for all animals.
+Categories included "those belonging to the Emperor, embalmed ones, suckling pigs, stray dogs, those included in this classification, those that tremble as if they were mad, those that from afar look like flies, those that have just broken the vase, those drawn with a very fine camelhair brush" and "mermaids, fabled ones and trained ones."
+Readers might react with a value assessment that PMESSI-PT "makes sense" and is "scientifically sound" while the Chinese emporium model is utter nonsense.
 This expected response illustrates how one social paradigm will render those methodologies that operate under another paradigm irrelevant, incompatible, or incomprehensible.